Stocks slip from records as wait continues for Congress - KVIA

 Stocks slip from records as wait continues for Congress

-NEW YORK (AP) — Stocks are slipping from their record levels as the wait drags on to see if Congress can reach a deal to send more cash to struggling workers and businesses.
-The S&P 500 was 0.4% lower in morning trading, a day after it and other major indexes returned to record heights.
-Hope that Congress may be nearing a deal to offer more support for the economy has helped put the S&P 500 on track for a 1.2% gain this week.
+NEW YORK (AP) — U.S. stock indexes are slipping from their record levels as the wait drags on to see if Congress can reach a deal to send more cash to struggling workers and businesses.
+The S&P 500 was 0.5% lower in afternoon trading, a day after it and other major indexes returned to record heights.
+Hope that Congress may be nearing a deal to offer more support for the economy has helped put the S&P 500 on track for a 1.1% gain this week.
 So has enthusiasm about vaccines for COVID-19, which investors hope will get the economy back on the road to normalcy next year.

-WASHINGTON (AP) — Top negotiators on a must-pass, almost $1 trillion COVID-19 economic relief package are committed to sealing an agreement in hopes of passing the legislation this weekend.
-The pressure is on.
-Government funding lapses at midnight and a partial, low-impact shutdown would ensue if Congress fails to pass a stopgap spending bill before then.
-That’s not guaranteed, since some Republicans might block the stopgap measure to keep the pressure on if the talks haven’t borne fruit.
-But all sides appeared hopeful that last-minute wrangling wouldn’t derail the legislation.
+WASHINGTON (AP) — The U.S. stands on the verge of adding a second vaccine to its arsenal as the coronavirus outbreak descends deeper into its most lethal phase yet.
+The Food and Drug Administration is evaluating a shot developed by Moderna Inc. and the National Institutes of Health, and a decision could clear the way for its use as early as Monday.
+Health workers and nursing home patients began getting a Pfizer-BioNTech (by-AHN’-tehk) vaccine earlier this week.
+Extra doses from a second vaccine are urgently needed, as U.S. deaths hit all-time highs and some hospitals are running out of beds.

-BRUSSELS (AP) — The European Union and the United Kingdom are heading into the weekend on a “last attempt” to clinch a post-Brexit trade deal and to avoid a chaotic and costly changeover in the new year.
-British Prime Minister Boris Johnson said today that the only way to get a deal if for the 27-nation bloc to compromise since “the U.K. has done a lot to try and help.”
-The EU’s chief negotiator said it would be “a very serious and somber situation” if a deal falls through, with the jobs of hundreds of thousands of people at stake.
-The European Parliament has set a Sunday night deadline for the talks.
+WASHINGTON (AP) — The Trump administration is blacklisting China’s top chipmaker Friday, limiting the Semiconductor Manufacturing International Corp.’s access to advanced U.S. technology because of its alleged ties to the Chinese military.
+Commerce Secretary Wilbur Ross said today that his agency won’t allow such technology to help build the military of an increasingly belligerent adversary.
+SMIC has previously said it has no ties to the Chinese government.
+Commerce is putting more than 60 other firms on the so-called Entity List for allegedly being involved with the Chinese military, human rights violations, theft of trade secrets and the push to claim territory in the South China Sea.

 Comments